Abdallah-Alwarawreh/BotWizardTS/README.md

 # Typescript Discord Bot Template

-DiscordBotTemplate is a TypeScript-based Discord bot template that provides a dynamic slash command and event system.
+BotWizardTS is a TypeScript-based Discord bot template that provides a dynamic slash command and event system.
 It serves as a starting point for creating powerful and extensible Discord bots with ease.

 ## Features